lucascosti/lucascosti/README.md

 ### 👋 G'day!

 I'm Lucas!
-I'm from Brisbane, Australia and I'm a technical writer on the GitHub docs team. 📝
+I'm from Brisbane, Australia and I'm a technical writer. 📝

 #### Me on GitHub

-* 🏢 You can find the work my team does in the open source [GitHub Docs](https://github.com/github/docs) repo.
 * 💻 I keep track of my computer's config in my [mac-config](https://github.com/lucascosti/mac-config) repo.

 #### Me outside of GitHub